CS207-Final-Project-Group-10/cs207-FinalProject/docs/milestone1.md

 ```
 ```
 Here, `exp`, `power`, and `var` are all instances of classes in Fluxions that implement the concept of a differentiable function.
 The command `fl.var('z')` creates an instance of the `variable` class, which is very lightweight and essentially just keeps track of the variable as a named entity in the computation graph.
-At the time the expression (i.e. composition of functions) and/or its derivative is evaluated, numeric values are associated with each of these variable objects.

-All function classes implement an informal Fluxion interface, which requires that they define two methods: `eval` and `diff`, which evaluate and differentiate the function at one or more specified values, respectively.
+All function classes implement an informal Fluxion interface, which requires that they define two methods: `eval` and `diff`, which respectively evaluate and differentiate the function at one or more specified values.
+The user may evaluate a function (or composition of functions) and/or its derivative either by associating values with a `var` object, or by evaluating the overall functional expression (i.e. composition of functions) after it has been constructed and associated with a single function object.
 For instance, suppose the user wanted to evaluate the standard normal and its derivative at a set of points `z = np.linspace(-6, 6, 1201)` with seed values `dz = np.ones_like(z)`.
-They could simply call,
+The following are equivalent ways to accomplish this with the Fluxions module:
 ```
+z  = np.linspace(-6, 6, 1201)
+dz = np.ones_like(z)

+## 1st option
+y, dydz = fl.exp(fl.var({'z':z, 'dz':dz})**2)

+## 2nd option

+# build up function expression first
+std_norm = fl.exp(fl.var('z')**2)

+# then evaluate function and derivative at specified values
-y = std_norm.eval(z)
+y = std_norm.eval({'z':z})
-dydz = std_norm.diff(z, dz)
+dydz = std_norm.diff({'z':z, 'dz':dz})
 ```

 These ideas can also be extended to functions of multiple variables.
 For example, to differentiate the function,